AliKhachab/twitchBot/README.md

 # twitchBot

+## PLANS FOR FUTURE
+I'm writing this so I can see this for myself in the future and actually make changes -- I started this project on the newest version of Python, but all the documentation is for the older versions, and I was still such a coding beginner before that I didn't realize I could just use a Python version manager and write my code in old Python versions.
+I'm gonna revamp this whole thing at some point and try to make this a fully functional bot for my Twitch chat with a bunch of fun features that someone else could possibly use too.
+For now though, I have other stuff to do.
+Written as of 3/22/24.
+Will try to start in May once I get free time from this semester.

 ### What this is for

 This is meant to be used for my own personal Twitch stream chat.
 Others can of course look at the code and copy it or